AI4EO/orbitalAI/README.md

 Welcome to the OrbitalAI AI4EO challenge !!

 This repository contains the Jupyter notebooks, utility functions and utility data to get you started with simulating satellite imagery as is acquired on-board.
-You can simulated images to train your AI model for your at-the-edge application and win the challenge!
+You can simulate images to train your AI model for your at-the-edge application and win the challenge!

 The challenge has two tracks: